HIT-CNC/CNC-Handson-201/try-helm/README.md

 # 201-3 Try Helm; the Kubernetes package manager

+We will work through about Helm in this lab.
+First, we will experience both using Helm and not using it, to deploy a premade application.

+First, we will install Grafana which is used to visualize your applications and infrastructure's metrics.
+You will exectute a few commands to expose your Grafana service.

+Then, we will now use Helm to install Prometheus which is one of the most popular and major open source monitoring tool.
+You can experience the difference by doing these two different installation practice.

 ## 1. Login to the bastion server

 Using your terminal emulator such as WSL, putty or ConEmu, login to the server.